 IDS:295 The Second Seminar, Designing a Life that Matters

-To get started, browse through the sections below.
+To get started on major discernment, browse through the sections below.

 - Know Who You Are

 Your foundation in choosing a major is to explore and consider your strengths, preferences, interests and goals.
 You might, for example, talk with your advisor or someone in Boerigter about:

 - What types of things excite you

 - When you have you enjoyed seeing your strengths and skills at work